-Dates: Available Summer 2017: Self-paced lectures with live discussion.
+Dates: Available now: Self-paced lectures with live discussion.

 The online classroom experience of the Sky Minds covers concepts and topics from neurosciences, natural history, ethology, and psychology to explore how birds think, feel, and experience consciousness.
 The course is intended for individual bird advocates, carers, rescue, sanctuary, and conservation workers and professionals, students and others committed to bird well-being and self-determination.

 Historically, ethology (also called animal behavior) has been used to study nonhuman animals with psychology being reserved for humans.
 However, the discovery of Post-Traumatic Stress Disorder (PTSD) in free-living elephants has brought all vertebrates including some invertebrates under a single conceptual umbrella, trans-species psychology.

 The course uses this new cross-species lens to try and obtain an “inside looking out” view of avian experience as best we can.
 From this vantage, we explore bird cognition, emotions, and experience and associated philosophical underpinnings, points of debate, ethics, and future directions for the field.
 The course seeks to address common questions such as: